electro199/ffmpeg-studio/docs/getting-started.md

 - [**`InputFile`**](/ffmpeg-studio/api_reference/inputs/#ffmpeg.inputs.InputFile): A general-purpose input class for handling a wide range of media files.
 This is class can be used for stright forwad flag usage.

 - [**`VideoFile`**](/ffmpeg-studio/api_reference/inputs/#ffmpeg.inputs.VideoFile): A dedicated input type tailored for video sources.
 It makes it easier to configure video-specific parameters such as frame rate, resolution, and stream mapping.
-This is particularly useful when processing high-resolution video content or when multiple video streams need to be managed within the same pipeline.

-- [**`ImageFile`**](/ffmpeg-studio/api_reference/inputs/#ffmpeg.inputs.ImageFile): Designed for static image files, this class is ideal when building video slideshows, performing image-to-video conversions, or applying filters to single frames.
+- [**`ImageFile`**](/ffmpeg-studio/api_reference/inputs/#ffmpeg.inputs.ImageFile): Designed for static image files, this class is ideal when working with formats like PNG, JPEG, or BMP.
+It provides options for handling image.

 - [**`AudioFile`**](/ffmpeg-studio/api_reference/inputs/#ffmpeg.inputs.AudiotFile): A specialized class for audio-only inputs, enabling precise handling of audio streams.
 It provides straightforward access to audio-specific settings such as sample rate, channel layouts, and codec handling.
 This is useful for workflows involving audio extraction, mixing, or track replacement in multimedia projects.